Peter Caputa IV

 If the demographic numbers show your followers are too junior or in the wrong industry, you may need to change your posting strategy — or even your entire content marketing strategy.
 Monitoring Linkedin Company Page follower demographics is probably one of the best ways to ensure your content is appealing to your target audience.
 For example, one of Databox’s key markets is marketers.
 In the dashboard below, you’ll see that we track the number of followers in a marketing role over time (bottom left graph) as well as the number of followers in the marketing and advertising industry (bottom, second from left).
 By tracking whether marketers follow us as we post more content about marketing, we can see whether our new strategy is working.

 Finally, LinkedIn lets you track visitor metrics too.
 Not as valuable as a follower, a visitor is someone who merely viewed your page.
 It’s like a website visitor who never converts into a lead — it’s not as valuable.
-But, you should monitor page views, visitors, unique visitors and their demographics as a secondary check on your overall performance.
+But, you should monitor page views, visitors, unique visitors and their demographics using a social media dashboard software as a secondary check on your overall performance.

 Usually, more visitors will result in more followers.
 If they aren’t converting, rethink how you’re promoting your page and what your posting to it.